Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 The Most Prestigious Campsites

-Camp Bijela Uvala, near Porec, is of similar size as Park Umag.
-This four-star campground in Croatia also has received the prestigious ADAC quality award, international recognition for campsites that go beyond the usual range of offered products and services.
+Camp Bijela Uvala, near Porec, is of a similar size to Park Umag.
+This four-star campground in Croatia has also received the prestigious ADAC quality award, international recognition for campsites that go beyond the usual range of offered products and services.

 Camp Bijeva features four swimming pools, restaurants, pastry shops, a supermarket and a souvenir shop.
 Kids can have fun at creative workshops, and there are also courts for football (soccer), volleyball, table tennis and golf.